idvhs/idvhs.github.io/_portfolio/powerquery.markdown

 # What is Power Query?
 <Br>
 Power Query is a data connection technology that enables you to discover, connect, combine, and refine data sources to meet your analysis needs.
-Power Query has programming language call M.
+Read more at: <a href="https://support.office.com/en-us/article/introduction-to-microsoft-power-query-for-excel-6e92e2f4-2079-4e1f-bad5-89f6269cd605"> Power Query</a>
  <Br>
   <Br>
-The Power Query M formula language is optimized for building highly flexible data mashup queries.
+Power Query has programming language call M. The Power Query M formula language is optimized for building highly flexible data mashup queries.
 It's a functional, case sensitive language similar to F#.
 More about power Query: <a href="https://msdn.microsoft.com/en-us/query-bi/m/power-query-m-reference">Power Query M Reference</a>
 <Br>
 <Br>
 I learn Power Query during my work as working student from September 2016 at HTW Berlin-University of Applied Sciences.